 It’s also critical to undergo a QCP inspection once the casework is installed.
 This will double check that the drawings match the results and that the result meets the AWI wood casework standards.

 QCP Advice For Meeting AWI Wood Casework Standards

-One area design professionals sometimes overlook in specifying standards is the correct grade needed for the casework, whether that’s the default duty level 3 for casework with industrial applications, or duty level 4, which ensures the highest level of quality and compliance.
-It’s important to ensure that your own specifications for architectural wood casework don’t contradict the grade you’ve specified.
+One area design professionals sometimes overlook in specifying standards is the correct duty level needed for the casework, whether that’s the default duty level 3 for casework with industrial applications, or duty level 4, which ensures the highest level of quality and compliance.
+It’s important to ensure that your own specifications for architectural wood casework don’t contradict the performance level you’ve specified.

 The Importance of Inspection

 When working with QCP-licensed woodworkers, the importance of inspection is paramount.
-Inspection ensures that the shop drawings match the end result and that the wood casework meets the AWS or AWI standards.
+Inspection ensures that the shop drawings match the end result and that the wood casework meets the AWI standards.
 After all, a project is only as good as its execution.

 It’s also true to say that knowing there’ll be an inspection is a fair way of ensuring that the woodworker will provide their very best work.

 You will find a lot of handy information and guidance about architectural wood casework in the new ANSI/AWI 0641 – Architectural Wood Casework standard.

 Elevate your portfolio of work with well-executed interior architectural woodwork projects installed by QCP-licensed certified woodworkers.
 Find out more.